 The managing director and the Operation Managers (OM) are responsible for environmental protection and energy management at BSW.
 The company management provides the resources required for establishing, implementation, maintenance and improvement of the environmental and energy management.

 The resources include the assignment of qualified employees and the provision of financial means.
 The company management determines the environmental and energy policies and checks them for their realization.
 An environmental management officer and an energy management officer have been appointed for the realization and maintenance of the environmental and energy management system.
-The activities in the individual parts of the company are coordinated by the persons internally instructed (Internal Officers/IO).
-These so-called "IOs" assist the Operations Managers (OM) and the plant Authorized Representatives (AR) in the performance of their tasks.
-OMs are responsible for environment- and energy-related subjects in their plant.
-The tasks of the ARs (e.g. waste, immission protection, water protection) depend on the legal requirements.
+The operation managers are responsible for environment- and energyrelevant issues in their plant.

+The tasks of the Authorized Representatives (e.g. waste, immission protection, water protection) depend on the legal requirements.